Thank you for subscribing

 When cruising the high seas, choosing suitable travel insurance can provide added peace of mind and the coverage you need.

-Before you set sail, it's important to consider whether travel insurance is suitable for your needs.
+Before you step aboard, it's important to consider whether travel insurance is suitable for your needs.
 If you decide to get coverage, make sure your travel insurance policy includes coverage for cruises.
 Here’s are some things to consider about travel insurance for cruises.

 RACV Members get 15 per cent off RACV Travel Insurance.